Code-Institute-Submissions/bens6477-the-fitness-lab_JanResub/README.md

 ### Flake8 Linting Errors
 * All linting errors returned by flake8 were fixed to ensure that the code was written to the *** python standard.
 * Linting errors within <code>.vscode/arctictern.py</code> as this was predefined code and in the <code>migrations</code> folders in all apps were ignored as this was system generated code.
-* An error in the <code>checkout/apps.py</code> file saying that <code>'checkout.signals' imported but unused</code>.
+* An error in the <code>checkout/apps.py</code> file says that <code>'checkout.signals' imported but unused</code>.
 However, this is imported during runtime and is used within other files, therefore this error was ignored.
+* An error in the <code>fitness_lab/urls.py</code> file says that <code>redefinition of unused 'handler404' from line 21</code>.
+However, this is used to handle the 404 error page and is used within other files, therefore this error was ignored.

 ### Unfixed Bugs